We want to create a sense of community where people feel safe, understood and supported.

 - The need to have hope and a purpose

-Each case is supported for as long as there is a need, currently 13 weeks on average across all cases, with a full ‘wrap-around’ range of support services from The Matthew Tree Project or via an extensive and growing strategic partner network.
+Each case is supported for as long as there is a need, currently 3-6 months on average across all cases, with a full ‘wrap-around’ range of personally tailored support services.

 These services include but are not restricted to: